-In England we love talking about the weather and headlining the BBC news.
-It was the 31 st October yesterday, Halloween, and temperatures were exceptionally warm for this time of year.
+When I first wrote this article, it was the 1st of November, and the day before was Halloween.
+Temperatures were hot for this time of year.
 By contrast, this got me thinking about a mistake I often hear my Russian IELTS students making when they talk to me about winter in Moscow.

-An IELTS Speaking Part 1 question that is often used asks about your home town and to describe what you like and dislike about it.
+An IELTS Speaking Part 1 question might ask you about your home town and what you like/dislike about it.
 Russian students answering this question often tell me “our winters are strong”.

-Winters can be describes as bitter or harsh but not
+In English, winters can be bitter or harsh but not

 Here is a way to talk about a very cold winter, an extremely hot summer and some idioms suitable for IELTS Speaking Part 1.
 They are also useful for essays on climate change:

-We get bitterly cold winters, lots of blizzards, and it’s freezing cold outside.
+We used to always get bitterly cold winters, lots of blizzards, and it was freezing cold outside.
 But recently the weather has become less predictable.
 Some winters are extremely harsh, others unseasonally warm.

 If you said “strong winter” it is not confusing.
 The examiner would understand you.
-But understanding the subtle differences in words can make all the difference and help you go from an IELTS band 7 score to IELTS band 8.0 in Speaking.
+But understanding the subtle differences in words can make all the difference and help you go from an IELTS band 7.0 score to IELTS band 8.0 in Speaking.
 In IELTS, learning words as phrases and collocations is important.
 The term winter collocates with bitter, or its opposite, mild, but it doesn’t collocate with strong or weak

-Note also, the language in the quotation above is relaxed, informal, idiomatic language which is suitable for IELTS Speaking Part 1 where you are being tested on your ability to make general conversation.
+Note also, the language in the quotation above is suitable for IELTS Speaking Part 1 where you are proving your ability to make general conversation.
 If the examiner asks you about the weather in your hometown, it makes sense to talk about how it has changed, too.

 Below I’ve put the link to the BBC news article, and some vocabulary to notice.
-They use some more formal vocabulary which would be useful in a serious answer about global warming in IELTS Speaking Part 3, and also useful if you are giving examples of rising temperatures in an essay on climate change for the IELTS Writing Test.
-Understanding the subtle differences in the formality of words is also key to going from Band 7 IELTS to Band 8.
+They use some more formal vocabulary which would be useful in a serious answer about global warming in IELTS Speaking Part 3.
+It would also be useful to give examples of rising temperatures in an essay on climate change for the IELTS Writing Test.

 - “…since records began”